 If you're using an artificial tree and have to unpack and re-pack it every year, The Family Handyman has a tip for you: Use duct tape to color-code each layer of your artificial tree.
 When the time comes to unpack it the next year, it'll be so much easier to assemble.
 Here are the secrets your Christmas tree wishes you knew.

 Use a garment bag to help store extra wrapping paper

 Leftover Christmas wrapping paper can be a pesky thing to store, especially since it can wrinkle, rip or fade over time.
 Stores sell wrapping paper boxes, but if you want an easier solution, Cortnee of The Chic Site recommends using a garment bag.
 "Just grab all the loose rolls causing clutter in your closet and place them neatly in a garment bag," she said.
 "Hang the bag in the closet and easily access what you need when its gift-wrapping time!"
 When the holidays do roll around, put out these creative appetizers for Christmas.

 Edit your collection

-While boxes and labels are great storage solutions, you don’t want to end up with a house full of bins.
+While boxes and labels are great storage solutions, you don't want to end up with a house full of bins.
 Blogger Yvonne of StoneGable recommends curating your collection of holiday decorations as much as possible.
-Yvonne’s storage mantra: Be ruthless and don’t be sentimental.
-“I went from 30-plus boxes and big blue bins to just what fits on two utility tables," she said.
+Yvonne's storage mantra: Be ruthless and don't be sentimental.
+"I went from 30-plus boxes and big blue bins to just what fits on two utility tables," she said.
 If you're more of a maximalist, buying these fun Christmas games will make you jolly.